 The Tornado, lithograph by John Steuart Curry, used by permission Kiechel Fine Arts, John Steuart Curry Estate

-Les Croyens Press is an imprint of Beautiful Dreamer Press devoted to telling the stories of the LGBTQ community is small towns and rural areas.
-It is currently publishing The Croy Cycle, a four volume series of novels by Louis Flint Ceci that take place in east-central Oklahoma in the mid to late 20th Century.
+Les Croyens Press is an imprint of Beautiful Dreamer Press devoted to telling the stories of the LGBTQ community in small towns and rural areas.
+It is currently publishing The Croy Cycle, a four volume series of novels by Louis Flint Ceci that takes place in east-central Oklahoma in the mid to late 20th Century.

 Latest Releases from